Last updated on June 21st, 2024 at 01:37 pm

 3. Single Travellers As Part of a Coach Holiday Group

-Many coach holiday operators will have an allowance for each departure date for a number of single travellers.
+Many coach holiday operators will have an allowance for each departure date for several single travellers.
 Sometimes there can be a single supplement to pay, sometimes not.
 This will depend on the contract the holiday operator has negotiated with each accommodation provider.

 For example, a company I worked with had 6 single places available on each tour, supplement-free.
 Each group was around 45 travellers.